LottePronk/whokaryote/README.md

 If you don't have an annotation file yet, you can use only --contigs and --outdir.
 Prodigal will then be run on your contigs file, which may take a while.
-However, note that the output file will be a gene coordinate file, and not a fasta with the translated sequences.
-If you want this, it is recommended to run Prodigal (or any other gene predictor) yourself.

 With the example command, you will get the following output files: